7 tips: This is how you stand out amongst your competitors

 1. Meet your target market’s challenges with solutions

 A good way to get more participants is to address and solve their challenges.
-By mapping out the challenges your audience faces and truly satisfying and solving these challenges, you will be able to stand out in the crowd of course providers.
+By mapping out the challenges your audience faces and truly satisfying and solving these challenges, you will be able to stand out in the crowd of providers.

 Let’s look at an example.